Who is Jesus?

 There are those who speak of Jesus the political revolutionary, the religious guru, the mystic, the faith healer, the hypnotist, an occultist, a magician.

-The Gospels teach us that Jesus was no ordinary man, but was in fact God in human form.
+The Gospels teach us that Jesus was no ordinary man, but was, in fact, God in human form.

 The resurrection of Jesus

-Today, 21 centuries after his death, there is never a single moment in which less than several million people are reading what Jesus said and did and trying to apply the significance of his words and actions to their lives.
+Today, 21 centuries after his death, there is never a single moment in which fewer than several million people are reading what Jesus said and did and trying to apply the significance of his words and actions to their lives.
 Jesus said: "I have come to bring you life and life to the full" and the Gospels teach that a relationship with God is the most exciting kind of life that can ever be experienced.
 To know the purposeful hand of God in your life, to know His touch and forgiveness leads not only to purpose and meaning in life but peace with God and fulfillment in Him.
 For these reasons, the story of Jesus is still relevant for today.

 Find out more